PMU-PROJECT/backend_server/README.md

 - `/api/get_id_token` [GET]

-  For usersS to get a stamp token, that WILL be scanned from the employees
+  For users to get a stamp token, that will be scanned from the employees

   the request requires header:
   `Authorization` : valid Auth token

-  if Auth is valid:
+  if Auth is valid, returns:
   ```
   {
     "id_token" : str